GEOUNED-org/GEOUNED/docs/quick_install_guide.rst

 Linux
 ~~~~~

 First we need to install a Conda distribution.
-There are a few options but we here we opt for `MiniConda3 <https://docs.anaconda.com/free/miniconda/>`_ as it downloads quicker than the fuller `AnaConda <https://www.anaconda.com/download>`_.
+There are a few options but we here we opt for `MiniConda3 <https://docs.anaconda.com/free/miniconda/>`_ as it downloads quicker than the fuller `Anaconda <https://www.anaconda.com/download>`_.

 You can follow the install instructions for `MiniConda3 <https://docs.anaconda.com/free/miniconda/>`_ or follow the commands below.
 Download.